-- Hacking: this includes gaining entry to social media and email accounts.
+- Hacking: this includes hackers gaining entry to social media and email accounts.

 - Malicious software: this includes spyware, viruses and ransomware, through which criminals hijack data and hold it for ransom.

-- Phishing: this generally takes the form of bogus emails that trick people into giving away personal details or security information.
+- Phishing: a type of social engineering attack that usually takes the form of bogus emails that trick people into giving away personal details or security information.

 - DDoS attacks: these flood websites with fake traffic to cripple their operations, often accompanied by extortion.